mcdviral/mcdviral.github.io/UserManual.md

 ### Resolution and rate

-For the **xxx_** sequences, the ouster lidar has 128 channels with 1024 points per channel.
-For the **yyy_** and **zzz_** sequences, the ouster lidar has 64 channels with 1024 points per channel.
+For the **ntu_** sequences, the ouster lidar has 128 channels with 1024 points per channel.
+For the **kth_** and **tuhh_** sequences, the ouster lidar has 64 channels with 1024 points per channel.
 In all sequences, the mid70 Livox lidar have one single non-repetitive line with 9984 points per line.
 All lidars output data at 10 Hz.

 ### Point format